This vegan stuffed eggplant recipe with quinoa is perfect as a centrepiece at a dinner party or family meal at home.

 After 30 minutes, you’ll see that the eggplant has oozed out a brown liquid.
 Rinse well and rub it to make sure that you don’t leave the salt behind on the flesh.

-Pat the shells and the flesh dry with kitchen roll.
+Pat the shells and the flesh dry with kitchen paper.
 Next, use a brush to coat the shells with olive oil, both inside and out.

 Preparing the Filling